Skip to main content

 Summer Support Staff

-Staff members who are hired specifically for this four-week summer program include:
+Staff members who are selected annually to support the program include:

-• Additional professional staff: Summer Scholars Program students are supported by professional staff in lab science and mathematics.
+• Additional professional staff: Summer Scholars Program students are supported by professional staff from multiple academic departments across the college.

 Summer Scholars Program Committee

-The Summer Scholars Program committee includes the program director and dean, four summer faculty members, and additional committee members from across campus.
+The Summer Scholars Program committee includes the S3P Director, the S3P Coordinator, and the four faculty members who will teach in that year's program.
 The program has widespread institutional support throughout our community.

 S3P Additional Staff Support Image Callout